 Atauro Island – A Brief History…

-Sparesly populated and home to only about 8000 people, most of whom live in the two main villages of Vila and Beloi on the eastern side of the island, Atauro is about 25km long, from north to south, and has a total land-mass of roughly 140 sq kms.
+Sparesly populated and home to only about 10,000 people.
+Most of whom live in the two main villages of Vila and Beloi on the eastern side of the island.
+Atauro is about 25km long, from north to south, and has a total land-mass of roughly 140 sq kms.

-Unlike the rest of Timor Leste, which is 98% Catholic, Atauro is predominantly Protestant and it is said that the animism that strongly underpins Christianity in the country is particularly prominent on the island…
+Unlike the rest of Timor Leste, which is 98% Catholic, Atauro is predominantly Protestant.
+And it is said that the animism that strongly underpins Christianity in the country is particularly prominent on Atauro island…